 Embarking on a Haarlem Canal Tour is one of the most enjoyable things to do while in Haarlem.
 This lovely lazy experience provides a delightful tour of this gorgeous city aboard an open-top boat, adding to a pleasant and memorable journey in the Netherlands.

-Several of Haarlem’s most well-known contemporary and historical buildings can be seen on this tour of the city.
-A boat tour will also involve discussions of the city’s history, culture, and architecture at a delightfully slower pace.
+Several of Haarlem’s most well-known contemporary and historical buildings can be seen on this city tour.
+A boat tour will also involve discussions of the city’s history, culture, and architecture at a slower pace.

 See Related: Best Travel Movies to Inspire You